 3. Outside Scholarships

 These are typically what people think of when they hear the word “scholarship.”
-Each will be different, and have varying requirements or goals in mind.
+Each will be different and have varying requirements or goals in mind.
 Some will be geared towards paying tuition, others will offer aid for textbooks or room & board.
 They are as varied as the sponsors themselves.
 From standard scholarships like impressive academic prowess to unique scholarships like zombie apocalypse preparedness, there is a scholarship out there for every type of student.
 Block out some time to search for this form of financial aid; you won’t regret it.

 4. Work-Study Programs